emenmousavi/Network-Traffic-Analysis-Project/README.md

 - **Protocol Distribution**: The most common protocols include ARP and NBNS.
   ![Protocol Distribution](https://github.com/user-attachments/assets/b47561aa-f334-4acc-bd9b-63a948dae3fd)

+From the graph, we can see that TCP dominates the traffic, with over 300,000 packets, which is typical for most network communications.
+TLSv1.3 also stands out with around 75,000 packets, indicating secure encrypted traffic.
+The near-zero occurrences of ICMP and DNS suggest these protocols aren't being used much, possibly pointing to a focus on data transfer rather than diagnostic or name resolution operations.
+This might indicate the network is handling mainly secure, application-level traffic.

 - **Packet Length Distribution**: The majority of packets fall within a typical size range, with some outliers suggesting irregularities.
   ![Packet Length Distribution](https://github.com/user-attachments/assets/46fff15f-4da3-4765-903b-0a15cb23caa4)